From Director to Curator.

 A New Framework for the Age of AI in Video Production.

-The conversation surrounding generative artificial intelligence in the creative industries is currently trapped in a cycle of spectacle and speculation.
-Industry forums, trade publications, and boardroom presentations are dominated by demonstrations of what the latest models can do - generating fantastical landscapes, mimicking cinematic styles, and producing novel visual concepts in seconds.
-While these capabilities are undeniably impressive, this fixation on the tool itself is a dangerous distraction.
-The more urgent and strategic conversation is not about what AI can do, but how we must fundamentally re-architect our creative processes, team structures, and strategic mindsets to harness its power effectively.
+The conversation surrounding generative AI in the creative industries is trapped in a cycle of spectacle.
+We are fixated on what the latest models can do, but the more urgent and strategic conversation is not about the tool itself, but about how we must re-architect our creative processes, team structures, and mindsets to harness its power.
 The industry is asking, "Can AI do this?" when it should be asking, "How do we organise ourselves to create value with this new capability?"

 Historical Precedent - Lessons in Adaptation